bharatari/swyft-epsilon/SwyftAPI/README.md

 * `sails lift`
 * Visit [http://localhost:1337](http://localhost:1337).`

+## Deploying

+Swyft Epsilon API and Swyft Epsilon Online, the server-side and client-side implementations of Swyft's web infrastructure, respectively, are developed separately in order to promote modularity and stability.
+For production, however, the Swyft Epsilon Online project is hosted with this Swyft Epsilon API server.
+A combined build is created in a folder called SwyftDeploy using a grunt task that can be run by `grunt default`.
+If changes have been made to Swyft Epsilon Online, follow the steps listed in its deployment guide.
+If no changes have been made to SwyftOnline, run `grunt default` in the root Swyft directory to populate SwyftDeploy with updated code.

+Ensure that all development environment settings, such as CORS have been switched off within Swyft Epsilon API.
+Assuming you have already run the `grunt default` command (in the Swyft root directory), the SwyftDeploy folder in the root Swyft directory should be populated with a ready-to-deploy build.
+The SwyftDeploy folder should be a git repository with the remote set to a private hosted Git repository.

+### Update existing deployment

+* Commit the new build/changes to the private SwyftDeploy repository
+* Move to the production VM (virtual machine)
+* Switch to the folder where the Swyft Epsilon code exists
+* `git pull <repository-url>`  to pull these changes from the hosted SwyftDeploy repository
+* `npm install`
+* `node forever.js`

+### First deployment

+* Run `grunt default` to combine built SwyftOnline files and SwyftAPI into a SwyftDeploy folder
+* Create a git repository in the SwyftDeploy folder
+* Create a private hosted Git repository (on Bitbucket, for example) and set the remote of the local SwyftDeploy repository to this hosted repository
+* Commit the contents of the SwyftDeploy folder and push to the remote
+* Move to the production VM (virtual machine)
+* Switch to a folder to clone the hosted SwyftDeploy repository
+* `git clone <repository-url>`
+* Switch into the cloned repository
+* `npm install`
+* `node forever.js`

 ## Credentials

 When you clone this repository, you'll need to add a local.js file in the `/config` folder that looks like this: